 Repeat Steps 2 and 3 all the way around the raised area of the rectangular piece of the security tag until you can remove it.

 Remove anything that is in between you and being able to see the metal plate inside.

-Take the screwdriver and lift up one of the metal arms that you can see keeping the pin in place.
+Using the screwdriver, lift up one of the metal arms that you can see keeping the pin in place.

-The pin should slide through the hole at this point, allowing you to part the two pieces of the security tag safely.
+The pin should slide through the hole at this point, allowing you to safely pull apart the two pieces of the security tag.

 The Rubber Band Method

 Get a large rubber band, such as the kind used by the post office.

 Find where the pin is on the inside of your clothing next to the ink-cartridge part of the security tag.